 * Business leaders complain over delays and red tape

-* Government looks intent on shunning near-term devaluation
+* Government intent on shunning near-term devaluation

-In a decree published in the Official Gazette, the authorities said it would be made easier for businesses to cut red tape in applying for up to $50,000 a time for the purchase of raw materials and certain types of machinery.
+In a decree published in the Official Gazette, the authorities said it would be easier for businesses to cut red tape in applying for up to $50,000 a time for the purchase of raw materials and certain types of machinery.

-The decree was the latest of several moves by a government that looks intent on avoiding or delaying a politically painful devaluation while President Hugo Chavez recuperates in Cuba following cancer surgery in December.
+The decree was the latest of several moves by a government that looks intent on avoiding or delaying a politically painful devaluation while President Hugo Chavez recuperates in Cuba after cancer surgery in December.

 Business leaders say they sometimes have to wait up to six months for dollars in Venezuela, which enforces a particularly complex multi-tiered currency control system, and it was not immediately clear how much impact the new rules would have.

-Vice President Nicolas Maduro said last weekend that Chavez had taken a series of economic decisions to strengthen exports - stoking speculation that a currency devaluation was imminent.
+Vice President Nicolas Maduro said last weekend that Chavez had taken a series of economic decisions to strengthen exports, stoking speculation that a currency devaluation was imminent.

 The main announcement since then was on Monday, when the government said it was changing the structure of its windfall taxes on crude production so that state oil company PDVSA could provide the central bank with an extra $3 billion this year.